mblakele/task-rebalancer/README.md

 Setup
 ---

-This project contains three XQuery modules, intended for use with the built-in Task Server.
+This project contains several XQuery modules, intended for use with the built-in Task Server.
+There are four entry point modules:

 * `scheduled-rebalancer.xqy`: entry point for use as a scheduled task.
 * `forests.xqy`: entry point for `xdmp:invoke`, HTTP request, or scheduled task.
+* `disable.xqy`: spawn this task to keep rebalancer tasks from running.
+* `enable.xqy`: spawn this task to re-enable rebalancer tasks.

+Those four modules work with two task modules:

 * `forest-uris.xqy`: spawned by `forests.xqy` to rebalance one forest.
 * `rebalance.xqy`: spawned by `forest-uris.xqy` to move one document.
-* `disable.xqy`: spawn this task to keep rebalancer tasks from running.
-* `enable.xqy`: spawn this task to re-enable rebalancer tasks.

 The database that you wish to rebalance must have the URI lexicon enabled.
 If that lexicon is not enabled, you must enable it and reindex.